zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

 3. From the list of authorized app **Revoke (1)** access to applications listed below.

-    > **WARNING:** Revoking the permissions listed above will disconnect these applications from your GitHub Account.
+    > **Warning:** Revoking the permissions listed above will disconnect these applications from your GitHub Account.
 If you have been using these applications before this lab, you might want to keep the permissions.
 Otherwise, other environments that you control and have access to your GitHub account might lose access as well.

     - Azure App Service
     - GitHub for VSCode